Fort Ward Museum and Historic Site

 Helpful Hints for Visitors

-Immerse yourself in the experience
+Immerse yourself in the experience:

 During living history programs, Fort Ward Museum offers visitors the opportunity to meet and converse with reenactors portraying soldiers and civilians in the Civil War era.
 Most reenactors welcome questions about their activities, equipment and clothing, but strive to stay within the character they portray.
 Living history presentations give visitors insight into Civil War drills and camp life, as told from a first or third person point of view.

-Comfortable walking shoes, a hat, sunscreen and bug repellant are recommended for outside activities.
+Dress for the weather: Comfortable walking shoes, a hat, sunscreen and bug repellant are recommended for outside activities.
 On especially warm days, water bottles are a good idea - there are no vending machines or snack bars on the premises.

 Living history events offer kids a means of seeing camp life activities, but campfires and various pieces of military equipment can present a problem if children get too close.
 Please be aware of safety considerations and know where your child is at all times.
 Also, please be mindful that loud noises from artillery and guns might frighten young children.

-Taking pictures is a fun way to preserve your memories of a visit to Fort Ward.
+Cameras and video equipment: Taking pictures is a fun way to preserve your memories of a visit to Fort Ward.
 Cameras are welcome outside in the historic area, and may be used in the Museum with staff permission.
 For safety considerations during reenactments, photographers are asked to respect the boundaries of roped off areas.

 Directions and Parking